philzook58/philzook58.github.io/_posts/2024-03-18-compile_constraints.md

 title: Compiling With Constraints
 ---

 There are lots of interesting little subproblems in compilation like [instruction selection](https://www.diva-portal.org/smash/get/diva2:951540/FULLTEXT01.pdf), [register allocation](https://en.wikipedia.org/wiki/Register_allocation) and [instruction scheduling](https://en.wikipedia.org/wiki/Instruction_scheduling).
-These can be expressed in declarative way to constraint solvers.
+These can be expressed in declarative interlinked way to constraint solvers.

 I've been fiddling with probably 6 iterations of using constraint solvers for compiler backends over the last 3 years and never written a blog post on it.
 This is long over due, and still highly imperfect.
 I have found this post only gets harder to write and my standards rise.
 Write early, write often.

 # Basic Idea

 Register allocation is the backend problem most obviously castable as a constraint problem.
-It is often described as a variant of graph coloring (there are nuances [like coalescing](https://c9x.me/compile/bib/irc.pdf))  [Graph coloring](https://en.wikipedia.org/wiki/Graph_coloring) selects a color for each vertex in a graph such that no edge connects two nodes of the same color.
+It is often described as a variant of graph coloring (there are nuances [like coalescing](https://c9x.me/compile/bib/irc.pdf)).
+[Graph coloring](https://en.wikipedia.org/wiki/Graph_coloring) selects a color for each vertex in a graph such that no edge connects two nodes of the same color.

-Here's a toy implementation using z3.
+Here's a toy implementation over a single SSA block using z3.
 [Traversing backwards](https://news.ycombinator.com/item?id=33080799) through a block is a useful trick to analyze [liveness](https://en.wikipedia.org/wiki/Live-variable_analysis) while you're also building constraint.

 During this collection, you can also emit any constraints that are opcode specific.
 Some instructions like the [`mul`](https://www.aldeid.com/wiki/X86-assembly/Instructions/mul) instruction in x86 do not work on every kind of register.
 You can also collect up specific objective functions, for example biasing `mov` to go between the same registers.
 Spilling to the stack can be modelled by pseudo registers that you put a lot of weight on.
-Requiring the input or output parameters follow any calling convetion is again a simple extra constraint.
+Requiring the input or output parameters follow any calling convention is again a simple extra constraint.

 Multiple blocks can be linked together in the same constraint solve by sharing variables.
 This may require packing in extra `mov` instructions between blocks to keep the problem solvable in general.
+See this [paper](https://arxiv.org/pdf/1804.02452.pdf) for more

 ```python
 from typing import List, Tuple